cekvenich/eventBus/README.md

 ## More

 You can read about other distributed patters on ZeroMQ website ( https://zguide.zeromq.org ) Code above is a bit opposite of Raft, where you elected the leader - here we can select the worker.
-His can be used to add nodes to your Microservices cluster as needed.